pratik1507/EmailNotification/README.md

 )
 from the application.properties under src/main/resources.

-Also change the sender mail, reciever mail, subject and message as requried from com.klu.controller under src/main/java
+Also change the sender mail, receiver mail, subject and message as requried from com.klu.controller under src/main/java

 Hope this infromation will help you to execute the code successfully.